 Research the stock of this item.
 Make sure you know how many wholesalers or manufacturers produce it.
 Order samples if they are not the name brand and compare pricing.
 Always create a backup plan in case your vendor runs short, and make sure your pricing structure covers all pricing for both vendors in case you have to switch on the fly to keep orders getting done on time.
 You don’t want to increase pricing for your customer or have to take a loss in profit.

-You also need to consider the size of your production space.
-Each new product takes up a certain amount of space along with your equipment, so your goal should always be to maximize your profitability within your workspace.
+What is the size of your production space?
+Each new product takes up a certain amount of space along with your equipment, so your goal should always be to maximize your profitability within in your workspace.

 Make sure the new product you bring in has a fair profit margin that you can produce quickly per hour within your workspace.
 In our case, for example, our sublimation room is only 14′ X 14′ with our computer/print station, heat presses, oven, production tables, and stock shelves.
-In that little space, one person can keep the printer printing, load the convection oven with up to 24 mugs, and run a heat press in between.
-By setting up your room like this, you create a productive workspace for new products, it takes fewer people to be productive, and makes your space more profitable.
+In that little space, one person can keep the printer printing, load the convection oven with up to 24 mugs, and in between run a heat press.
+By setting a room up like this, you create a productive workspace for any new products you bring in, it takes fewer people to be productive, and makes your space more profitable.

 Knowing your customers has been talked about forever, but it is important.
 Knowing your customers and their needs is another form of data analytics that help you take controlled, calculated risks.
 Talk to your customers.
 Get to know them.
 What do they wear?
 What items do they use in their line of work?
 What are common items that everyone uses?
 How often do these items need replacing?

 Knowing all of this information gives you a head start on picking new items that will most likely have an 80% success rate versus not studying your customers and picking a new item with only a 20% success rate.
 Your basic research is the cheapest and most valuable information that you have.
 If the item is used often or is popular, guess what happens?
 Your sales naturally increase out of the gate and become steady.